-Questions and forthcoming answers are all part of the myriad pieces of the amazing puzzle that represents life.
-Think about what’s around you, ask the unasked questions be inquisitive about life.
-Add your email to the list so I can notify you of future posts.
+Questions and forthcoming answers are all part of the myriad pieces of the amazing puzzle that represent life.
+Think about what’s around you, ask the unasked questions, be inquisitive about life.
+Add your email to the list in the right column so I can notify you of future posts.
 Your comments are welcome below.

 Dig Deeper into The Explanation

 Join The Explanation Newsletter to stay informed of updates. and future events.
 No obligations, total privacy, unsubscribe anytime, if you want.

 Since you read all the way to here… you liked it.
-Please use the Social Network links just below to share this information from The Explanation, Viruses most abundant Life form on Earth
+Please use the Social Network links just below to share this information from The Explanation, Viruses are the most Abundant & Incredible Lifeform on Earth